 However, you can take steps to keep your shipping costs down.
 The most important thing you can do is monitor invoices and renegotiate your contracts continuously.
 While these companies may be the experts when it comes to parcel shipping, and it can seem like they have the upper hand in negotiations, business owners have some leverage of their own.

-Every aspect of your shipping contracts can be discussed to ensure that you’re getting fair FedEx and UPS negotiated rates, plus you can enter into renegotiations at any time.
+Every aspect of your shipping contracts can be discussed to ensure that you’re getting fair FedEx and UPS negotiated rates, and you can enter into renegotiations at any time.
 Not only is it possible to negotiate these contracts, but it’s also vital.
-Businesses can negotiate special rates with UPS or FedEx based on their specific shipping habits and needs.

 The most important part of negotiations with UPS or FedEx is being prepared ahead of time.
 While the shipping industry is booming and may seem like a seller’s market right now, there is plenty of competition that plays in your favor.
 These large carriers will negotiate with you to find a mutual ground that benefits everyone.
-By following these tips before and during negotiations, you’ll be able to come to terms that work for you.

 Whether you’re renegotiating a previous contract or looking to work with one of these couriers for the first time, you’ll want to come armed with plenty of data to plead your case.
-So look through your records to see what you’re currently being charged, your shipping habits, and your highest expenses.
+So, look through your records to see what you’re currently being charged, your shipping habits, and your highest expenses.

 UPS or FedEx will have plenty of data to argue their side, so it’s essential to come prepared as well.
 The best way to do this is to run an audit on your current shipping usage.
 That way, you know your goals and what areas to focus on in negotiations.

 Don’t go into UPS or FedEx contract negotiations blind.
 For starters, you must take your time throughout the FedEx and UPS contract negotiation process.
-Running through data reports, shopping around to different carriers, and waiting for approvals during negotiations takes time.
+Running through data reports, shopping around for different carriers, and waiting for approvals during negotiations takes time.
 By planning ahead, you’ll be able to make sure you hit each step thoroughly.

 You’ll likely run into confusing language or coding that you don’t understand.
 If you’re struggling to comprehend contract terms, you should consult an expert to ensure you have a decent chance at negotiating.